 A MEDIATED DIVORCE is an alternative method utilized to reach the important conclusion in your divorce case, a Settlement Agreement and an “uncontested divorce.”
 In Mediation with Judith Goldberg, her many years of training and experience as a Mediator, helps couples reach an amicable resolution of all of the relevant issues so that a divorce can be concluded faster, with less cost and acrimony.

 Mediation is a form of dispute resolution where a mediator or facilitator assists parties who can not agree on important topics to reach a resolution.
 Sometimes is it not necessary to engage in litigation to resolve marital issues and obtain a divorce.
 Consideration should be given to alternative methods.
 Working with a mediator is an alternative way to settle a dispute out of court through an informal and non adversarial process.
-It is generally a speedier and more cost effective way to reach a settlement of all the issues that pertain to your situation in a divorce or legal separation action.
+It is generally a speedier and more cost effective way to reach a settlement of all the issues that pertain to your situation in a divorce action.
 While litigation may consume thousands of dollars and months of time, utilizing the services of a certified mediator is usually less time consuming and expensive.

 Where Does Mediation Take Place?

 Both spouses typically meet at office of the mediator as opposed to the often-times rushed and stressful atmosphere that parties find themselves in while in courtroom corridors during contested court proceedings.
 The mediator’s office is also a neutral setting for the parties.
 The mediator’s role is that of a neutral and impartial third party who has no stake in the outcome of the dispute.
 The mediator does not represent either party individually or give legal advice, but rather facilitates an agreement between the parties that meets both of their interests and that of their family.
 Mediators are experienced in using specific techniques to improve dialogue and empathy between parties which can aid in resolving difficult and often contentious issues.